 Both mental and emotional issues can also factor into the causes.

 In fact, the psychological effects of obesity may be the hardest of all the dangers of obesity to overcome.
-Unhealthy eating habits are often deeply ingrained into a person's psyche, like they were with Frank.
+Unhealthy eating habits are often deeply ingrained into a person's psyche, just as they were with Frank.

 Not surprisingly, you can cure overeating and thereby avoid the dangers of obesity that go along with it: take off some of the weight so the body can heal itself by adopting some good eating habits.